Peer Power: What's in it for retail?

 Of course, user reviews, insurance requirements, background info, maintenance, credit cards and Paypal all figure into the equation, but there appears to be a growing audience for, and some pretty creative applications of, these informal marketplaces and transactions.

 Two recently launched P2P sites, for example, are not only taking the dining experience out of the restaurant and into the home, but they're touting it as a way to grow your real-life circle of friends.
 A mobile app called SupperKing, according to its website, "empowers individuals to display their culinary skills, share their dinner table or find a home-cooked meal in their neighborhood, transforming the typical solitary city dining experience and encouraging urban citizens to share resources and build community."
-Another site, EatFeastly.com, says it "democratizes dining" by matching hungry eaters with passionate cooks who offer "authentic meals prepared and served" in their homes.
+Another site, EatFeastly.com, says it "democratizes dining" by matching hungry eaters with passionate cooks, who offer "authentic meals prepared and served in a cook's home."